skni-umcs/czujniki-admin/README.md

 ```

 # What is used
+## Climate backend synchronization
+The service synchronizes with the climate backend to get the latest climate data for each sensor.

+For now, this is done once on a startup.
+Later it will be done periodically.
 ## MQTT
 MQTT is used for a two-way communication between the API and gateway.
 ### Valid MQTT messages received by service